AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   Multi-Sphere Method
 - updated :ref:`groundLocation` to always compute the elevation, range and azimuth information, even if the satellite does not have access.
 The output message variable ``hasAccess`` provides access information.
+- added scripting support for Vizard 1.8.4
+- updated :ref:`senarioGroundLocationImaging` to demonstrate the use of the new ``createTargetLine`` method